-In Figure 5 we plot the feature map associated with the classification in Figure 4.
-While a good correspondence between feature value at a SOM node and values at the associated data points can be expected for the features that contribute most to the first PCs, this cannot be expected with less relevant features, such as the three components of the magnetic field in this case (see Table 2, section "F1 feature set", and accompanying discussion).
-Keeping these considerations in mind while looking at the feature values across the map nodes in Figure 5, we see that they correspond quite well with what we expect from the terrestrial magnetosphere.
+In Fig. 5, we plot the feature map associated with the classification in Fig. 4.
+While a good correspondence between the feature value at a SOM node and values at the associated data points can be expected for the features that contribute most to the first PCs, this cannot be expected with less relevant features, such as the three components of the magnetic field in this case (see the F1 feature set in Table 2 and the accompanying discussion).
+Keeping these considerations in mind while looking at the feature values across the map nodes in Fig. 5, we see that they correspond quite well with what we expect from the terrestrial magnetosphere.

-In particular, we see that the pristine solar wind (cluster 0 with k=7 in Figure 4, in the bottom right corner of the map in Figure 5), is well separated in terms of properties from the neighboring regions, especially when considering $v_x$ , plasma pressure and temperature.
-This is because the plasma upstream a shock is faster, lower-pressure and colder than the plasma downstream.
-In a shock, we expect higher density downstream the shock.
-We see that, of the three magnetosheath clusters (clusters 1, 4 and 5 in Figure 4; the cluster surrounding the bottom right cluster in Figure 5), the two mapping to regions just downstream the bow shock (cluster 1 and 4) have higher density than the solar wind cluster.
-When moving from cluster 1 and 4 towards the lobes, i.e. into cluster 5, the density decreases.
+In particular, we see that the pristine solar wind (cluster 0 with k=7 in Fig. 4; bottom right corner of the map in Fig. 5) is well separated in terms of properties from the neighboring regions, especially when considering $v_x$ , plasma pressure, and temperature.
+This is because the plasma upstream a shock is faster, lower pressure, and colder than the plasma downstream.
+In a shock, we expect a higher density downstream of the shock.
+We see that, of the three magnetosheath clusters (clusters 1, 4, and 5 in Fig. 4; the cluster surrounding the bottom right cluster in Fig. 5), the two mapping to regions just downstream of the bow shock (clusters 1 and 4) have a higher density than the solar wind cluster.
+When moving from clusters 1 and 4 towards the lobes, i.e., into cluster 5, the density decreases.